nextcloud/documentation/admin_manual/installation/installation_source.rst

 * This config entry needs to go into the configuration file of the "site" you want to use.
-* On a Ubuntu system, this typically is the "default-ssl" site (to be found at :code:`/etc/apache2/sites-available/default-ssl`).
+* On a Ubuntu system, this typically is the "default-ssl" site (to be found in the :file:`/etc/apache2/sites-available/default-ssl`).
 * Edit the site file with your favorite editor (note that you'll need root permissions to modify that file).
 For Ubuntu 12.04 LTS, you could for example run the following command in a Terminal::